myarmola/ansible-user-deployer/README.md

 # Ansible user deployer

 This tool automates the process of managing Linux users: creating users and configuring SSH access.
-Ansible is used in conjunction with GitHub Actions, which allows scripts to be run automatically when new servers or users are added to the files.
+Ansible is used in cooperation with GitHub Actions, which allows scripts to be run automatically when new servers or users are added to the files.

 ## How it works